thomson256/play-diy-scripts/README.md

 - Pull from openshift repo (you'll get .openshift folder)
 	``git pull -s recursive -X theirs openshift master``

-- Copy [Openshift scripts](https://github.com/thomson256/play-diy-scripts) into your Play project folder's root (you can inspect _openshift_deploy_,  _start_ and _load config_ if you like to see details)
+- Copy [Openshift scripts](https://github.com/thomson256/play-diy-scripts) into your Play project folder's root (you can inspect _openshift_deploy_,  _start_, _stop_ and _load config_ if you like to see details)
-Note for example that in gitignore the target folder is excluded.
+Note that ``target`` folder is _not_ excluded.
+This might be a matter of taste, but doing compile on desktop works better in larger projects.
 Resulting file structure
 	.git
 	.openshift